Job Search Advantage of Being Over 50

 You are simply asking colleagues and friends for advice and leads.
 Ask them where they would look for a job if they were in your shoes right now.
 Which employers offer a great next place to work?
 Which employers would be best avoided?

-Job-Hunt's Job Search Networking Experts have written many articles about networking, including how to find your network, how to help others in your network, and how to be a good networker yourself.
+- Guide to Job Search Networking offers many articles about networking, including how to find your network, how to help others in your network, and how to be a good networker yourself.

 Professional networking site LinkedIn (free) has become very useful in finding former colleagues and helping you reconnect.
 Build out your LinkedIn Profile as a resume, connect with your friends and colleagues who are also using LinkedIn (over 250,000,000 people are), exchange recommendations, and join LinkedIn Groups to demonstrate your knowledge and connect with more people.

 Do a search in LinkedIn on the employer's name and see who turns up.
 If you have a specific person you want to reach, do a search on that person's name.
 LinkedIn will help you find and stay in touch with these people.
 Job-Hunt Social Media and Job Search and LinkedIn for Job Search experts have written some great articles about leveraging the social networks which are very helpful.

 - If you've helped anyone get started in your industry or profession, helped them with their job search, or done them a favor, that's another group of contacts to explore.
 Again, LinkedIn may help you find those people.